Feature Article: Posted 07/27/01

 Information/Content Management

-For this discussion information provided over the Internet will be refered to as content.
+For this discussion information provided over the Internet will be refered to

 Content management techniques vary between organizations and groups.
 Most have methods used have the following 3 components: directory structure, data file naming convention, data file revision control.
 These methods are used to 1) group the file by name and location, 2) date the file by name and location, 3) establish revision by file name and location.